MicrosoftDocs/altspace-vr/altspace-vr/faqs/account-avatar-faq.md

 You'll see a few icons on the Nametag: **Friend, Block,** and **Mute**.

-* **Mute:** Clicking the Mute icon will allow you to mute a user, this is a temporary mute and you can unmute them at any time.
+* **Mute:** Clicking the Mute icon will allow you to mute a user, it's a temporary mute and you can unmute them at any time.
 If this users' mute icon is already red, it means they've muted themselves.

 * **Block:** The block feature will allow you to remove a user from your experience.
 You'll no longer see or hear that user, and they'll no longer see or hear you.
 If you need to unblock a user, open up your Friends panel in AltspaceVR, select the block tab, then unblock the user.